North Adelaide

 The level of cultural diversity witnessed in North Adelaide was found to be above average when compared nationally for a number of language and cultural background related metrics

-North Adelaide's population showed higher cultural diversity, with 20.4% speaking a language other than English at home and 30.5% born overseas.
+North Adelaide had a higher cultural diversity than most local areas, with 20.4% speaking a language other than English at home and 30.5% born overseas.
 Christianity was the predominant religion, accounting for 42.8%.
-Judaism was equally represented in North Adelaide as in Greater Adelaide, each comprising 0.2%.
+Judaism was slightly overrepresented at 0.2%, compared to 0.1% in Greater Adelaide.

 Frequently Asked Questions - Diversity